nturaga/bioc-galaxy-integration/README.md

 ### CDATA

 In an XML document or external parsed entity, a CDATA section is a section of element content that is marked for the parser to interpret purely as textual data, not as markup.
 A CDATA section is merely an alternative syntax for expressing character data.
 There is no semantic difference between character data that manifests as a CDATA section and character data that manifests as in the usual syntax in which.
-For example, "<" and "&" would be represented by ```&lt;``` and ```&amp;``r respectively.
+For example, "<" and "&" would be represented by ```&lt;``` and ```&amp;``` respectively.
 Using CDATA is a good idea if you don't want to use the usual syntax.
 It is also a [best practice](https://galaxy-iuc-standards.readthedocs.org/en/latest/best_practices/tool_xml.html#command-tag).

 ### Publishing tools to IUC for Code review